UnitTestBot/kosat/docs/branching.md

 ## Branching heuristics

-Goal is to decide which variable is going to be next decision variable.
+Main goal is to decide which variable is going to be next decision variable.
 There are some basic approaches: simple, VSIDS, MTF.

 ### Simple